mautrix/docs/bridges/general/backfill.md

 of their official desktop app is horrible).
 Eventually, the bridge may add an option to import backup files from Signal Android, but that is not supported yet.

-### Slack
-The Slack bridge does not support traditional backfill currently, it only supports the Beeper flavor of MSC2716.